 We sometimes think moms teach daughters about beauty — as in, they're the first to show us how to apply mascara without poking your eye, or what colors are right for your skin tone.
 And that's not wrong, but it's not complete.
 Moms actually reach into our hearts and see our individual beauty in ways which we're often too blinded by self-judgement to see on our own.
 Your mom isn't trying to annoy or embarrass you.
 She's trying to take the blinders off and empower you to love yourself for who you actually are.

-So, this Mother's Day, I'd like to thank my mom, Sue Abdelatif, for 31 years of permission.
+So, I'd like to thank my mom, Sue Abdelatif, for 31 years of permission.
 I think I finally get it.
 (And yes, mom.
 You're allowed to share this on your Facebook.)